Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 - Can perform Joins with other components SQL tables because they’re in the same DB

-- Take advantage of development IDE’s and use features such as refactoring, code completion and code searching
+- You can take advantage of development IDE’s and use features such as refactoring, code completion and code searching

-The back side of this coin is the risk of higher coupling and low cohesion.
-Monoliths tend to form a slippery slope where they slowly grow larger and larger, because they take on more responsibilities, because it’s easy to just bolt it on the already existing data and logic.
+The back side of this coin is the risk of higher coupling and lower cohesion.
+Monoliths tend to form a slippery slope where they slowly grow larger and larger as they take on more responsibilities.

 This is what I like to refer to the slippery slope of monoliths: